leonard186/flipTheTiles/README.md

 ## Description

-* **flip the tiles** is a match game with the possibility of choosing from 3 different boards(animal figures, numbers, letters).
+* **flip the tiles** is a match game with the possibility of choosing from 3 different board types(animal figures, numbers, letters).
 Every game session gets a unique board and statistics are rendered at completion.

 * **breakout** is a game where a paddle is used to hit the ball that destroyes the bricks.
 The basic functionalities of this game